1. Do you accept insurance?

 6. What is your cancellation policy?

 Your treatment time is set aside and tailored especially to meet your needs.
 Please be on time, arriving a few minutes prior to your scheduled visit.
-Since we do not double book our clients, we request that you extend a courteous 24-hour cancellation notice to change or cancel any appointment.
+Since we do not double-book our clients, we require that you extend a courteous 24-hour cancellation notice to change or cancel any appointment.
 If less than a 24 hour notice is given, the full session fee will apply.
 A 48-hour cancellation notice is required for all first time patients.

 7. Do I need a prescription for physical therapy?

 No, not necessarily.
-In the state of Virginia, it is legal to be evaluated and treated by a physical therapist for 30 days without a prescription.
+In the state of Virginia, you can be evaluated and treated by a physical therapist for 30 days without a prescription.
 After this period is up, you will need a prescription from a physician or nurse practitioner.
 If you are submitting for insurance reimbursement, it is best to obtain a prescription prior to the onset of treatment since most insurance companies require one.

 8. What can I expect during my treatment session?

 Your treatment session will include manual therapy, patient education, review of your home self-treatment program and update of your plan of care/progress.